firstbatchxyz/dkn-compute-launcher/README.md

   Save & Exit
 ```

-With this command you are able to change:
+Using this menu, you are able to change the following settings:

 - **Wallet**: change your secret key
 - **Port**: edit your listen address port, defaults to `4001`